BismahMalik/Weather-Wise/README.md

 1. Open your web browser and go to **http://localhost:3000.**
 2. Enter the name of the city for which you want to get the weather information.
-3. Click the "Get Weather" button.
+3. Click the "Search" button.
 4. The app will fetch weather data for the specified city and display it on the page.

 **Architecture**